Spline Mesher Object

 If this switch is checked, the mesh will have end caps.

 This is the radius of the generated mesh.
-Further control can be obtained by clicking the little black arrow to the left of the word 'Size'.
+Further control can be obtained by clicking the little arrow to the left of the word 'Size'.
 This will show a spline used to scale the mesh size:

 This is a percentage scale; it can be used (for example) to taper the ends of the branch.

 This option can be used to twist the entire mesh.
 Each branch will be twisted along its length.
-In order to set the amount of twist, first enable twisting by checking this switch, then click the little black arrow to the left of the word 'Twist'.
+In order to set the amount of twist, first enable twisting by checking this switch, then click the little arrow to the left of the word 'Twist'.
 This will show a spline used to set the rotation amount:

 This setting does not twist the branch itself, it rotates the entire branch around the join with its parent.
 Unlike the twist setting, which affects all branches in the structure, only branches from another branch are affected.

-This control allows you to scale the radius of branches which are sub-branches from another branch.
+This control enables you to scale the radius of branches which are sub-branches from another branch.
 The branch length is not altered.
 It is a percentage scale, so if (for example) it is set to 50%, the initial 'stem' will be unchanged; any branches from the stem will be reduced in radius by half; any branches from those branches will be scaled down by half again; and so on.

 This is an offset value for the start of the branch mesh from the join.
 If this is too low you may see artefacts in the mesh at the join point.
 Increasing this value will relax the mesh and allow a better result.
 Much of the time you will not need to alter this setting.